RosettaCommons/demos/public/design_raf_rac_interface/README.md

       ```
       select raf-rac, (1c1y and chain B)+(2ov2 and chain A)
       ```
     * Save Molecule raf-rac.
-In pymol: `File->Save Molecule->raf-rac.pdb`
+In pymol:
+      ```
+      File->Save Molecule->raf-rac.pdb
+      ```

 2. Run dock/design protocol using rosetta_scripts.
-    * Change working directory to the output directory. cd output_files
+    * Change working directory to the output directory.
+      ```
+      cd output_files
+      ```
     * Run design_script.xml using rosetta_scripts executable.
+      ```
       ~/mini/bin/rosetta_scripts.macosgccrelease -s ../rosetta_inputs/raf-rac.pdb -database ~/minirosetta_database/ -parser:protocol ../rosetta_inputs/design_script.xml -in:file:native ../rosetta_inputs/raf-rac.pdb -ex1 -ex2 -ignore_unrecognized_res -nstruct 1 -overwrite
+      ```
       Options:
-            -ex1 -ex2 expand rotamer library for chi1 and chi2 angles used in repacking/design
+      * `-ex1 -ex2`: expand rotamer library for chi1 and chi2 angles used in repacking/design
-            -ignore_unrecognized_res ignores HETATM lines in input PDB file -nstruct 1 specifies how many times the protocol is run (one decoy is output for each run) -overwrite overwrites decoys from previous runs
+      * `-ignore_unrecognized_res`: ignores HETATM lines in input PDB file
+      * `-nstruct 1`: specifies how many times the protocol is run (one decoy is output for each run)
+      * `-overwrite`: overwrites decoys from previous runs

       Each run should take about 90 seconds to complete.
       For production runs, nstruct should be set to 1000 or greater.
       This protocol returns decoys named `raf-rac_####.pdb` and a file named score.sc that contains scores for each decoy.

 3. Postprocessing output from dock/design run.
     * To see the sequence changes in chain B due to design grep out chain B: